A comic-book style history of a century of council estates in Bristol has been published as part of Homes for Heroes 100.

 Nearly 40,000 copies have been printed.
 They are being used in projects led by partners in Homes for Heroes 100, but some are also available to the general public while stocks last.

 The main sites where you can pick up a free copy are branches of the Bristol Library service across the city and the Tourist Information Centre on Harbourside.
-There are also copies in the Sea Mills 100 Museum (open Mon-Fri 9-5pm, Sat 10-2pm, Sun 9-5pm), Cafe on the Square (also in Sea Mills: closed Sun), Bristol Cathedral and the reception area of City Hall, among other locations.
+There are also copies in the Sea Mills 100 Museum (summer opening hours Mon-Fri 9-5pm, Sat 10-2pm, Sun 9-5pm), Cafe on the Square (also in Sea Mills: closed Sun), Bristol Cathedral, Bristol Archives, M Shed, Blaise Museum and the reception area of City Hall, among other locations.

-During Bristol Open Doors (13-15 September 2019), copies will be available from the Architecture Centre and some of the sites participating in this high-profile celebration of the city.
+During Bristol Open Doors (13-15 September 2019), copies were available from the Architecture Centre and some of the sites participating in this high-profile celebration of the city.

 During the Festival of the Future City (16-18 October 2019), copies will be available from the festival information desk in Watershed, linked to sessions discussing the impact of council housing and how it might best be delivered in the future.